What is Generalised Anxiety Disorder, and how can it be treated?

 - Feeling tense, nervous or restless

 - A fast, thumping or irregular heartbeat

 - Dwelling on negative experiences

 - Fearing the worst or having a sense of dread

 Absolutely anyone can suffer from anxiety, regardless of age, gender or lifestyle.
 Suffering from anxiety, or any other mental health problem, is nothing to be ashamed of.
 People often avoid talking about mental health problems because they fear how others will perceive them.
-I would often feel embarrassed and ashamed after a panic attack, and sometimes still do.
+We’re not above that either: I would often feel embarrassed and ashamed after a panic attack, and sometimes still do.